What can I help you with?

 All cables can be inserted or removed with the unit powered on.

 To insert a cable, press the connector into the port receptacle until the connector is firmly seated.
-The LED indicator, corresponding to each data port, will light orange when the physical connection is established.
-When a logical connection is made, the LED color will change to green .
+The LED indicator that corresponds to its respective data port will turn orange when the physical connection is established.
+When a logical connection is made, the LED will turn green .

 To remove a cable, disengage the locks and slowly pull the connector away from the port receptacle.
 The LED indicator for that port will turn off when the cable is unseated.

-Do not push the cable connector into the receptacle using excessive force, as this may cause damage to the cable or to the cage.
+Do not push the cable connector into the receptacle using excessive force; this may damage the cable or the cage.

 QSFP Cable Orientation